erlrich/equidistant-site-center-qgis/README.md

 ---

-## 🔐 Licensing

-This plugin uses device-based license activation.

-For activation inquiries:
+## 💼 Professional Edition

+A Professional Edition is available separately, providing:

+- Advanced workflow automation
+- Multi-session management
+- Structured reporting tools

-Please contact the author.
+For more information, please contact the author.

 ---